whomstssecretplayground/CaptureBaits/README.md

 ### Requirements \*nix

-* Install ffmpeg from your Packet Manager
+* Install ffmpeg via your package manager
-* Install Python3 from your Packet Manager
+* Install Python3 via your package manager
-* Install livestreamer from your Packet Manager
+* Install livestreamer via your package manager
+* Install wget via your package manager (you should seriously have this pre-installed)
 * Download or Clone this Repo

 ### Requirements Windows